+Dance 16ab

+African Dance

-Dance 16ab African Dance 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course introduces selected dances of Africa through the practice of steps and choreography.
-Also covered will be the music and artifacts of the dances studied and their social or religious significance in African cultures.
-Emphasis is placed on coordination of polyrhythmic body movements with the music.
-Attendance is required at selected dance events sponsored by the Center for the Arts at El Camino College.
+1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC

+This course introduces selected dances of Africa through the practice of steps and choreography.
+The music and artifacts of the dances are covered, as well as their social or religious significance in African cultures.
+The coordination of polyrhythmic body movements with the music is emphasized.
+Attendance at selected dance events is required.

 Note: Letter grade or P/NP option.